 This is the #1 regret generator.
 Temp inboxes are not designed for long-term ownership and recovery.

-Use temp email for:
+Use temporary email for:

 You’ll be shocked how clean and calm your primary inbox stays when you stop using it as your default for everything.